nextkit/react-native-cheat-sheet/README.md

 ```

 ## Adding custom fonts
-1. Create an assets folder at the root of your project directory
+1. Create an assets folder (and a fonts folder in it) at the root of your project directory:

 ```
 ├── src